|Monday:||7:30am - 8pm|

 Jennifer joined our team in August of 2007 after spending four years working in a veterinary emergency hospital in Northern Virginia.
 She has been in the Veterinary field for many years and has worked with animals since she was a little girl to pursue her lifetime career.

-Jennifer has two dogs, a Cocker Spaniel/Pomeranian mix named Hailey and a Boxer mix named Shorty (aka Yoda), as well as two handsome boys named Connor and Michael.
+Jennifer has one dog, a pitbull named Pickles, as well as two handsome boys named Connor and Michael.
 In her free time, she enjoys spending time with her husband Brian and her boys, crafting, and learning new cooking skills.